I hit the jackpot. My wife is all of those. However, I am also like most husbands in that I think I am always right.

-A few years ago, she put her foot down and didn’t let me get away with making a silly decision.
+However, a few years ago, she memorably put her foot down and didn’t let me get away with making a silly decision.
 It was the best thing she could have done because the results of that decision have been life-altering.

 Rewind back to when we were dating.
 She wanted kids.
-I say I wanted kids, but I really didn’t because I am too focused on my career.
+I said I wanted kids, but I really didn’t because I was way too focused on my career.
 I got my way for years.

 Eventually we decide to look at adoption.
 I know people that are in the system for years and don’t get a child.
 I figure that maybe we’ll be in the system for years and get too old and at that point, it’ll be easy to convince my wife that it is not the right time.

-Shortly after receiving final approval to be considered adoptive parents, we got a call that a mother wanted us to adopt her child.
-Not only was this unusually quick for a newly approved couple, but the child is going to be born in just a few days.
+Shortly after receiving final approval to be considered adoptive parents (this just means that you are eligible to be selected for a child, not that you will be getting a child), we got a call that a mother wanted us to adopt her child.
+Not only was this unusually quick for a newly approved couple, but the child was going to be born in just a few days.